Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The Tool Changer

 The heart of this project is really the tool changer: it is also completely 3D Printed, and differs from other designs in its high-stiffness clamping mechanism.
-The design qualifies as a kinematic mount but uses a non-standard layout in order to automatically clamp and release tools.
+The design is a ‘pseudo’ kinematic mount that uses a french-cleat design pattern.

 More toolchanger detail here